sascommunities/sas-global-forum-2020/papers/4318-2020-Stonehouse/README.md

 # Risk Modeling on the Fast-Track: Pythonistas (and others) Harness the Power of the SAS Risk Engine

 This GIT repository includes the sample code to go along with the SGF Paper for this topic.
-Find the full paper online with the [SAS Global Forum proceedings](https://www.sas.com/en_us/events/sas-global-forum/program/proceedings.html).
+Find the "Risk Modeling on the Fast Track" paper online in the [SAS Global Forum proceedings](https://www.sas.com/en_us/events/sas-global-forum/program/proceedings.html).

 ## About riskpy